In This Article

 I didn’t think they could beat last year’s lineup, but Target's latest fall designer collection is by far the best to date.
 To welcome autumn with a plethora of colors, patterns, and cold-weather accessories, the retail giant tapped Sergio Hudson, Kika Vargas, and the ladies of La Ligne for three separate—but equally eye-catching—collections.

-I’ve shopped every Target designer collection drop to date, so of course I had to put this one to the test.
+I’ve shopped every Target designer collection drop to date, so of course I had to put this one to the test, too.
 I was most excited to see Sergio Hudson’s contributions to the line, as Hudson is known for immaculate tailoring and saturated hues.
 While his designs are sleek, Colombian designer Kika Vargas is all about volume, with puffed sleeves, billowing skirts, and rich, hand-drawn floral prints.
 Last but not least, La Ligne brings supremely chic knitwear to the mix, with their signature stripes adorning everything from sweaters to socks to trousers.

 The newness includes 112 pieces, with prices ranging from $8 for accessories to $70 for outerwear.
 Sizing spans XXS-4X and seems consistent throughout.
 As a size 10/12, I found the large to be a perfect fit in virtually every piece I tried on.